leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 # Notify

-This Add-on is used to Notify PO lines and has to be used along with Supplier Portal and Advise PO.
+This Add-on is used to Notify PO lines (Transport notification) and has to be used along with Supplier Portal and Advise PO.

 <kbd>
 <img alt="Exit system" src="../../images/usermanual/notify_po_setting.png">
 </kbd>

 ### Enable:
-If &quot;Yes&quot; is selected, Notify option is enabled.
+If &quot;Yes&quot; is selected, Notify option is enabled in the frontend on selecting a purchase order.

 If &quot;No&quot; is selected, Notify option is disabled.

 ### Allow Notify Transportation before Advise:
 If &quot;Yes&quot; is selected, Notify PO can be done before advise.If &quot;No&quot; is selected, Notify PO cannot be done before advise.

 When the above setting is No, POs which are in READY/PRINTED/ASN status i.e PO status less than 40 cannot be Notified.